biell/alti-server/README.md

   * **/del powerup [name] [team]**<br>
     Delete the special powerup `name` for `team`.

+  * **/! [command] [arg1] [arg2] [...]**<br>
+    This special admin command is only availble when using the `tiny_custom_json_commands.txt` file.
+All administrative commands
+    are removed from the tiny custom commands file.
+Access to these funcions go through this command.
+Enter `/!`, then a space, then the admin command as it would otherwise be (e.g. `/! set gravity 3`).
+This command can also be used to access super admin funcitonality.
+No help is given on this command, or any of the administrative sub-commands, save an error message when an invalid command is entered.
+Only use this feature if you need to run more than 100 maps on a server and the `small_custom_json_commands.txt` file is causing your mapList to be trimmed.

 ### Extended Commands for Super Admins
 Super admin functionality is set in the `alti+server` code itself.
 The